MWWOnDemand/mwwondemand.github.io/README.md

 * To start Middleman server run: 'middleman server'
 * To deploy run: './deploy.sh'
 * Check status of deployed page by visiting this link to verify changes: https://mwwondemand.github.io/#introduction
+* If you have an issue getting the server to run, try removing "haml" dependency under the middleman section in your gemfile.lock

 <br/>